 OVERVIEW OF GRANT SEEKING OFFICES/STAFF

-Sponsored Research and Programs; University Relations, Development; Controller's Office
+Sponsored Research and Programs; University Advancement, Development; Controller's Office

 Sponsored Research and Programs (SRP)

-- Service office for faculty and staff who want to fund their creative, scholarly, service, and/or research efforts in research, programs, or projects that meet the mission of the University.
+- Support office for faculty and staff who want to fund their creative, scholarly, service, and/or research efforts in research, programs, or projects that meet the mission of the University.

 - Responsible for securing funding from public grant makers (government agencies--grant awards and contracts).
-Collaborates with University Relations (UR), Development to secure funding from private sources (foundations, corporations, alumni, etc.).
+Collaborates with University Advancement, Development to secure funding from private sources (foundations, corporations, alumni, etc.).

 - In collaboration with the Controller's Office, protects the interests of the University, departments, and individual grant seekers.